 A Few More Supplies You’ll Need for Your Eyelash Extension Glue

 Check out my blog post on Top 7 Tools to Do Your Own Eyelash Extensions for my guide on all the essentials needed.
-Here’s a couple that you will need for your eyelash extension glue that can also be purchased on Amazon.
+Here’s a couple more supplies that you will need for your eyelash extension glue that can also be purchased on Amazon.